mauricioliveira/WeatherApp/README.md

 ## Description

 This is a Weather Android application that give you a weather information at the moment in your localization.
-Weather conditions are provided to us through the OpenWeatherMap online services. the online services [OpenWeatherMap](https://openweathermap.org/api).
+Weather conditions are provided to us through the [OpenWeatherMap](https://openweathermap.org/api) online services.

 This application use libraries such as:
 * [Retrofit](http://square.github.io/retrofit/) - HTTP client Library